 Here is my challenge for you.
 Workout only 3 days a week.
 Yes 3.
 Do it consistently week after week.
 For an entire year.
 And then try to tell me you don’t have results.

 Before you turn your nose up at “doing for an entire year”, let me ask you a question.
 Were you really looking for something to do for 2 weeks?
 Wouldn’t that just lead you to looking for another answer 2 weeks from now?

 If you take the challenge and workout with consistency you will be in better shape physiologically.
 If you ran 3 days a week your cardiovascular abilities will have improved.
 If you lifted weights 3 days a week your strength will have improved.
 If you did it off and on throughout the entire year, you will likely be close to the same place you started.

-Check out our FITNESS AND LIFESTYLE journal.
+Check out my FITNESS AND LIFESTYLE journal.
 It has been so helpful in increasing accountability and maximizing results.

 WHAT ABOUT THE PHYSICAL